sarahgoodwin93/project2-colourchange-challenge/README.md

 The clicks are counted every time a user clicks on the correct box.

-#### Missed Boxews
+#### Missed Boxes

-Missed Boxes are counted here every time a user clicks on the wrong box and recieves the alert
+Missed Boxes are counted here every time a user clicks on the wrong box and receives the alert

 #### Total Clicks